Ancient solutions to the K\"ahler Ricci flow: Proof of the main theorem

 \begin{thm} Let $(M^m,g(t))_{t \in (-\infty,0]}$ be a complete ancient solution to the K\"ahler Ricci flow with $BK \ge 0$.
 Then it has weakly \emph{PIC}$_2$. \end{thm}

-\begin{proof} By taking the universal covering, we may assume $M$ is simply-connected.
+\begin{proof} By taking the universal cover, we may assume $M$ is simply connected.
 We prove the conclusion by induction for the dimension $m$.
 If $m=1$, the conclusion trivially holds.
-Now, we assume the conclusion is true for any dimension smaller than $m$.
+We assume the conclusion is true for any dimension smaller than $m$.

-If the Ricci curvature vanishes at some spacetime point, then it follows from \cite[Theorem $2.1$]{Cao04} that $(M^m,g(t))$ is isometrically biholomorphic to $\Sigma \times \C^{k}$ for $k \ge 1$.
+If the Ricci curvature vanishes at some spacetime point, then it follows from \cite[Theorem $2.1$]{Cao04} that $(M^m,g(t))$ is isometrically biholomorphic to $\Sigma \times \C^{k}$ for some $k \ge 1$ such that $\Sigma$ has positive Ricci curvature.
 Notice that the boundedness of the curvature is not necessary for the proof of \cite[Theorem $2.1$]{Cao04}.
 Therefore, $(M^m,g(t))$ splits as two ancient solutions to the K\"ahler Ricci flow with $BK \ge 0$.
 Then the conclusion follows from the inductive assumption.

 For this reason, we may assume the Ricci curvature is positive on the spacetime.
 From the strong maximum principle, see \cite[Proposition $1.1$]{Mok88}, we conclude that $(M^m,g(t))$ has positive holomorphic sectional curvature.
 If $(M^m,g(t))$ is symmetric, then the conclusion obviously holds.
 Otherwise, the holonomy group of $M$ is $\text{U}(m)$ and the proof of \cite[Theorem $1.2$]{Gu09}, which is based on the strong maximum principle in \cite{BS09}, shows that $(M^m,g(t))$ has $BK>0$.